adobe/target-nodejs-sdk-samples/local-execution/README.md

 }
 ```

-Once configured in this way, and after the clientReadyCallback has been invoked, an app can make standard SDK method calls as normal.
+Once configured in this way, and after the `clientReady` event callback has been invoked, an app can make standard SDK method calls as normal.